Greece boat tragedy: FIA says ‘key suspect’ arrested from Gujrat as nation observes day of mourning

 In a statement released today, a spokesperson for the FIA said the agency’s Anti-Human Trafficking Circle in Gujrat had apprehended a “key suspect” involved in the boat tragedy.

-The spokesperson said the captured suspect, identified as agent Waqas Ahmed, had received a sum of Rs2.3 million from an individual in exchange for facilitating their illegal journey to Greece, adding that his involvement in acquiring money from other citizens was also being probed.
+The spokesperson said the captured suspect, identified as agent Waqas Ahmed, had received a sum of Rs2.3 million each from individuals in exchange for facilitating their illegal journey to Greece, adding that his involvement in acquiring money from other citizens was also being probed.

 The FIA said that the apprehended suspect hailed from Wazirabad.
 In addition, the agency said that it was carrying out raids in order to apprehend more individuals involved in human trafficking.

-The spokesperson further said that so far three “key suspects” allegedly involved in the incident had been apprehended.
+The spokesperson further said that three people including a “key suspect” allegedly involved in the incident had been apprehended.

-In a tweet last night, the FIA said it had arrested a suspect allegedly involved in the trafficking of the Greece shipwreck victims from the Karachi airport.

-It said the suspect, identified as Sajid Mehmood, had been in hiding for the past few days and was apprehended while he was trying to escape to Azerbaijan.
+It said the suspect, identified as Sajid Mehmood, had been in hiding for the past few days and was detained while he was trying to escape to Azerbaijan.

 Mehmood hailed from Mandi Bahauddin and had recieved a sum of Rs2.5m for the victims of the boat tragedy for their illegal journey to Europe, the FIA added.